sachinp054/fexco-postcode/README.md

-fexco-postcode appilaction is for searching addresses in Ireland and UK, based on postcodes.
+fexco-postcode application is for searching addresses in Ireland and UK, based on postcodes.
 Api is designed and developed as per the task-proposal (task-proposal.md).

 <b>Key points:-</b>

-1- Mongodb is being used for persiting searched addresses.
+1- Mongodb is being used for persisting searched addresses.

 2- Cache is being used for optimizing address search.